cmu-db/peloton-design/zone_maps/zone_maps.md

    - Conjunction and Simple Predicate tests just like table scan translator tests but now with Zone maps created which check for correctness.

 ## Trade-offs and Potential Problems
-By removing the storage of zone maps in catalog we trade off performance for transaction semantics.
+By removing the storage of zone maps in catalog we trade off some performance for transaction semantics.
 Some potential problems are also discussed in Future Work.
+Storage in catalog in the absence of array types also incurs an over head of serialization and deserialization of the min and max from VARCHAR to their original types.

 ## Future Work
 1. Replacing the BWTree Index lookup with a Hash Map lookup to provide O(1) lookup and unnecessary copying of keys for index lookup.